The Life Science market in the Bay Area in Q1 2022 produced gross absorption totaling 764,911 SF with 251,562 SF of positive net absorption.

-Contra Costa County had no life science activity in the third quarter.
-With very minimal life science availabilities in the County and less drivers for company formation and growth, tenants often focus their search on neighboring Alameda County.
+Contra Costa County had no life science activity in the first quarter.
+There are minimal life science availabilities in the county and less drivers for company formation and growth.
+Tenants will often look for space in neighboring counties.

 Click here to subscribe to Kidder Mathews market research.